MTB Jarrahwood to Nannup – Munda Biddi & Old Timberline Rail Trail

 I spot this wildflower, a Clematis pubescens, growing with another plant behind the hut.
 Isn’t it beautiful?

-Red tail forest cockatoos are known to visit the area and being noisy and extremely entertaining birds they are very easy to spot, however we don’t encounter any on the trail today.
+Red tail forest black cockatoos are known to visit the area and being noisy and extremely entertaining birds they are very easy to spot, however we don’t encounter any on the trail today.

 We reach an opening of the brook, a natural water pool called Barrabup pool.
 Here we cross to the other side of the brook over a wood bridge.